PsionPi Cyberdeck – a Psion 5 / Raspberry Pi project

 Now, this wasn’t a perfect match (hence me probably needing to 3D print a new back of the case, and it’s probably a bit too thick, but it’s worth a try.
 If I don’t use it for this project, it’ll make a very nice little status monitor for some other things.

 First thing’s first.
-I will need to dismantle the Psion 5 to get at the keyboard and its ribbon cable, which I then need to plug in to the Psion 5 keyboard to USB adapter PCB from Rasmus Backman.
+I would need to dismantle the Psion 5 to get at the keyboard and its ribbon cable, which I would then plug in to the Psion 5 keyboard to USB adapter PCB from Rasmus Backman.

-Fortunately, someone has done this already – take a look at this page.
-And here is a more extensive guide and again in PDF form.
+Fortunately, someone has documented the procedure to disassemble the Psion – take a look at this page.
+Here is a more extensive guide and again in PDF form.

-I also found this file – the Psion 5 Service Manual (from November 1997!) which might come in useful.
+I also found this file – the Psion 5 Service Manual (from November 1997!) which could have come in useful.

 There are various “teardown” videos on YouTube.
 For instance: